The Scottish Fire and Rescue Service (SFRS) is highlighting the risk of fire that comes with emollient product use.

 - Check to see if the cream you are using contains paraffin.
 Some creams may already show a fire risk warning

-- Ask a health professional if an alternative cream which does not contain paraffin is available
+- Ask a health professional if an alternative treatment is available

-ACO Haggart added: “The National Fire Chief’s Council have proposed further research regarding emollient creams and we will continue to closely monitor developments.
+ACO Haggart added: “The National Fire Chief’s Council have proposed further research regarding emollient products and we will continue to closely monitor any developments.

 "This Month of Action is intended to highlight these risks and to provide positive solutions.
-Every accidental fire death is a tragedy.
+Every accidental fire death is a tragedy and we continue to work with our partners to raise awareness to help save lives and prevent these types tragic incidents impacting on our communities."

 Notes to Editor: